Aberystwyth Arts Centre: Cafés and bars

 The centre features three hospitality outlets, the Café which incorporates the Café Gallery, the Piazza Café on the external plaza, and the Theatre Bar adjacent to Theatr Y Werin.

 Shops

 The Craft and Design shop sells contemporary crafts and jewellery, particularly work from Wales.
 It also stages a Craft Fair during November and December, where the stalls sell Welsh-made work.
 The bookshop sells works that include academic publications, and hosts book launches and literary events.

 Statistics

-The arts centre pre-pandemic received over 650,000 visitors a year to over 700 scheduled events, including 100,000 to the community arts and education programme, according to the latest published annual report.
+The arts centre received over 650,000 visitors a year before the pandemic to over 700 scheduled events, including 100,000 to the community arts and education programme, according to the latest published annual report.
 With a turnover of approximately £3.5 million the Arts Centre is recognised as one of the most successful centres for the arts in Wales.